-Join Aaron F. Ross for an in-depth discussion in this video Analyzing the demo scenes, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Analyzing the demo scenes, part of Learning RealFlow.

 - The first time we open RealFlow, we will be greeted with this announcement window.
 In this case, it's telling us that there are some useful demo scenes, and online tutorials available from the help menu.
 We can choose to not see this announcement dialogue again.
 We also get the project management window.
 We don't need to concern ourselves with this right now, because when we loaded demo scene the project will be set for us automatically.
 We can close this dialogue as well.
 Now, let's take a look at a demo scene.